All exporters—regardless of size—must comply with U.S. export regulations.

 Export compliance entails that you are following the rules and regulations established by the U.S. government.
 Among those rules is a restriction on doing business with entities the government deems a danger to U.S. interests.

-Failure to comply is a violation of U.S. law and can result in civil or criminal prosecution, as well as denial of exporting privileges.
+Failure to comply is a violation of U.S. law and may result in civil or criminal prosecution, as well as denial of exporting privileges.

 Restricted Party Screening